oneapi-src/oneDAL/docs/source/get-started/build-and-run-examples.rst

             # Navigate to examples directory and build examples
             cd /examples/oneapi/dpc
+            set CC=icx
+            set CXX=icx
             cmake  -G "NMake Makefiles" -DEXAMPLES_LIST=svm_two_class_thunder # This would generate makefiles for all svm examples matching passed name nmake             # This will compile and run generated svm examples cmake  -G "NMake Makefiles" -DONEDAL_LINK=static # This wouldgenerate make for static version nmake              # This will compile and run all the examples

 #.
-The resulting example binaries and log files are written into the :file:`_results` directory.
+The resulting example binaries and log files are written into the :file:`_cmake_results` directory.

    .. note::

-      You should run the examples from :file:`examples/oneapi/dpc` folder, not from :file:`_results` folder.
+      You should run the examples from :file:`examples/oneapi/dpc` folder, not from :file:`_cmake_results` folder.
       Most examples require data to be stored in :file:`examples/oneapi/data` folder and to have a relative link to it started from :file:`examples/oneapi/dpc` folder.